Uncertainty Quantification over Graph with Conformalized Graph Neural Networks: Experiments

 We conduct experiments to demonstrate the advantages of \mname over other UQ methods in achieving empirical marginal coverage for graph data, as well as the efficiency improvement with \mname.
 We also evaluate conditional coverage of \mname and conduct systematic ablation and parameter analysis to show the robustness of \mname.

-\xhdr{Evaluation setup} For node classification, we follow a standard semi-supervised learning evaluation procedure~\cite{kipf2016semi}, where we randomly split 20\%/10\%/70\% nodes for $\mathcal{D}_\mathrm{train}$/$\mathcal{D}_\mathrm{valid}$/$\mathcal{D}_\mathrm{calib} \cup \mathcal{D}_\mathrm{test}$.
-For the node regression task, we follow a previous evaluation procedure from~\cite{jia2020residual} and use 50\%/10\%/40\% for $\mathcal{D}_\mathrm{train}$/$\mathcal{D}_\mathrm{valid}$/$\mathcal{D}_\mathrm{calib} \cup \mathcal{D}_\mathrm{test}$.
+\xhdr{Evaluation setup} For node classification, we follow a standard semi-supervised learning evaluation procedure~\cite{kipf2016semi}, where we randomly split data into folds with 20\%/10\%/70\% nodes as $\mathcal{D}_\mathrm{train}$/$\mathcal{D}_\mathrm{valid}$/$\mathcal{D}_\mathrm{calib} \cup \mathcal{D}_\mathrm{test}$.
+For the node regression task, we follow a previous evaluation procedure from~\cite{jia2020residual} and randomly split the data into folds with 50\%/10\%/40\% nodes as $\mathcal{D}_\mathrm{train}$/$\mathcal{D}_\mathrm{valid}$/$\mathcal{D}_\mathrm{calib} \cup \mathcal{D}_\mathrm{test}$.
 We conduct 100 random splits of calibration/testing sets to estimate the empirical coverage.
 Using the test-time coverage distribution in Figure~\ref{fig:cover_distr} to ensure that coverage is concentrated tightly around 1-$\alpha$, we modify the calibration set size to $\min\{1000,|\cD_\calib\cup\cD_\test|/2\}$, and use the rest as the test sample.
 For a fair comparison, we first train 10 runs of the base GNN model and then fix the predictions (\ie~the input to UQ baselines and \mname).
-This way we ensure the gain is not from randomness in base model training.
+In this way, we ensure that the gain is not from randomness in base model training.
 The hyperparameter search strategy and configurations for \mname and baselines can be found in Appendix~\ref{appendix:hyperparam}.

 \xhdr{Models \& baselines to evaluate coverage} For classification, we first use general statistical calibration approaches including temperate scaling~\cite{guo2017calibration}, vector scaling~\cite{guo2017calibration}, ensemble temperate scaling~\cite{zhang2020mix}.
 We also use SOTA GNN-specific calibration learners including CaGCN~\cite{wang2021confident} and GATS~\cite{hsu2022makes}.
 The prediction set is the set of classes from highest to lowest scores until accumulative scores exceed 1-$\alpha$.
 For regression, we construct prediction intervals using quantile regression (QR)~\cite{koenker2001quantile}, Monte Carlo dropouts (MC dropout)~\cite{gal2016dropout}, and Bayesian loss to model both aleatoric and epistemic uncertainty~\cite{kendall2017uncertainties}.
 More information about baselines can be found in Appendix~\ref{appendix:baseline}.